Praying Together as Husband and Wife

 Their prayer styles were so different, that it developed into a point of contention in their marriage.
 Rather than giving up on praying together, Sheri and her husband Jim eventually found a way to bridge their differences and approach the Lord together in prayer so that it ushered unity and spiritual intimacy into their relationship.

-To discover what they learned, please click onto the Kyria.com link to read:
+To discover what they learned, please read this Todayschristianwoman.com article:

 “We often hear that praying together is one of the best things you can do for your marriage.
 But a surprising number of Christians are hesitant to pray, either together or alone.
 Why?”

 Is it because we don’t feel we “measure up” … or that “prayer is complicated” … we’re “just plain busy” … or maybe it’s that we’re “uncomfortable praying out loud?”
 Yep!
 And more!
-That’s what you’ll find being addressed in the following Kyria.com article:
+That’s what you’ll find being addressed in this Todayschristianwoman.com article:

 Dennis Rainey, the Executive Director of Family Life Ministries wrote the following, as it pertains to prayer,